Home Loan Experts

 • If you are quite sure you can manage the cost of renovations.

-• If the house needs small renovation and minor improvements that requires a handyman or two to fix.
+• If the house needs small renovation and minor improvements that require a handyman or two to fix.

 When not to buy a fixer-upper?

-• If it needs major remodelling or restructuring that needs a professional company to ix.
+• If it needs major remodelling or restructuring that requires a professional company to fix.

 • If you think you can’t handle renovations yourself.